meddwl/psearch/README.md

 # PSearch - 3D ligand-based pharmacophore modeling

-PSearch is a tool to automatically generate 3D ligand-based pharmacophore models.
+PSearch is a tool to generate 3D ligand-based pharmacophore models and perform virtual screening with them.

 ## Installation